 Graduate Student Progression - Continuation in graduate studies requires satisfactory progress toward a graduate degree (Masters, Specialist, or Doctorate).
 Evidence of such progress includes maintenance of a minimum 3.0 cumulative grade point average.
-The progress of each student is reviewed each semester by the Director of Graduate Programs in conjunction with the academic Coordinator/Director for each graduate program.
-While in a graduate program at Francis Marion University, should the student's cumulative grade point average fall below 3.0 or the student receive an F for a graduate course, that student will be notified by the Graduate Office and placed on academic probation.
+While in a graduate program at Francis Marion University, should the student's cumulative grade point average fall below 3.0 or the student receive an F for a graduate course, that student will be placed on academic probation.